Alert Message

 20 March 2022

-Preparing for the Disputes Tribunal - What You Need to Know
+Preparing for the Disputes Tribunal - Everything You Need to Know

 The Disputes Tribunal is an important and useful tool used to determine disputes at a lower cost, is less formal than the Courts and provides a faster method to resolve litigation matters.
 Who can make a claim to the Disputes Tribunal?
 Anyone can file a claim, however, there must be a genuine dispute before the […]